 Recommendations-The District should identify, analyze, and reduce risks to help prevent undesirable incidents and outcomes that could impact business functions and IT systems and data.
 It also should plan for where to allocate resources and where to implement critical controls.
 To help ensure it has effective entity-wide policies and procedures to achieve these objectives, the District should follow guidance from a credible industry source such as the National Institute of Standards and Technology.
 Responsible administrative officials and management over finance, IT, and other entity functions should be asked for input in the District's process for managing risk.
-The District should conduct the following as part of its process for managing risk:
+As part of its process for managing risk, the District should identify, classify, and inventory the sensitive information it holds to assess where stronger access and security controls may be needed to protect data in accordance with State statutes and federal regulations.